nyjc-computing/nyjc-computing.github.io/pages/testimonials.md

 ## Testimonials

-### 2022

-> [Through] the group project, I realised that a lot of coordination is needed + how programmers actually do their projects seperately to finish a big big project

-> Capstone project was useful in seeing how a practical application is developed and how organisation of code and planning is extremely important

-> The Capstone Project gave me a glimpse on real-world use of code

 ### 2023

 > I liked the parts where algorithms were slowly discussed in order for us to grasp how it works, instead of purely memorising the data structure methods